 We’re obviously making progress here, and the relationship is now formally in place.
 Time to go to work with each other.

 The next step that MANA recommends is to create a mutual action plan.
 Take a good hard look at the current reality in the territory.
 Who are the customers?
 Which ones have the potential for the highest sales volume?
 Who are the competitors?
 What are their strengths and weaknesses?
 Set up a mutually-agreed goal and figure out who needs to do what by when to make it happen.
 Write it all down and commit to a plan — and implement the plan.
 Revisit it often and make changes where appropriate.
-This is the way real business partners work as opposed to the principal setting up some kind of arbitrary “quota” which has no relationship to the real world.
+This is the way real business partners work as opposed to the principal setting up a “quota” which has no relationship to the real world.
 This plan should be unique to each of your territories.

 There are many other elements which work together to enhance the rep-principal relationship, such as the willingness of both parties to invest in the appropriate means to build a profitable territory over time.
-This business practice — and many others — can be learned by accessing all the additional resources that are available through the MANA education bundle.
-In fact, your willingness to invest in a MANA associate membership and in continuing education about the rep/principal relationship could be the deciding factor when the most professional rep firms consider whether or not to represent your company!
+This business practice — and many others — can be learned by accessing all the resources that are available through the MANA education bundle.
+In fact, your willingness to invest in a MANA manufacturer membership and in continuing education about the rep-principal relationship could be the deciding factor when the most professional rep firms consider whether or not to represent your company!

 Former MANA President and CEO, Joe Miller has more than 40 years of manufacturing and sales agency management experience, including general management responsibility with divisions of Fortune 500 companies.
-Joe also owned a successful representative firm that sold process equipment and piping systems to energy-related markets, and was president of MANA from 1998-2006.
+He also owned a successful representative firm that sold process equipment and piping systems to energy-related markets, and was president of MANA from 1998-2006.
 Currently he is president of Miller Management Services, LLC, which provides consulting services to manufacturers in the U.S. and in foreign countries.
-Joe can be reached at (949) 878-0215 or firstname.lastname@example.org.
+He can be reached at (949) 878-0215 or firstname.lastname@example.org.